ocaml/dune/doc/faq.rst

 Can I use topkg with jbuilder?
 ==============================

-Yes, have a look at the [topkg-jbuilder][topkg-jbuilder] project for more details.
+Yes, have a look at the `topkg-jbuilder https://github.com/samoht/topkg-jbuilder`__ project for more details.

 here can I find some examples of projects using Jbuilder?